mceSystems/xctools/CONTRIBUTING.md

 * Don't add any classes to the codebase unless absolutely needed.
 * Keep feature versions as small as possible, preferably one new feature per version.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-* Comply the [code of conduct](https://github.com/swift-xcode/xcode/blob/master/CODE_OF_CONDUCT.md) when you participate in the project.
+* Comply the [code of conduct](https://github.com/swift-xcode/xctools/blob/master/CODE_OF_CONDUCT.md) when you participate in the project.

 # Your First Contribution

-Unsure where to begin contributing to xcode?
+Unsure where to begin contributing to xctools?
 You can start by looking through these easy and thread issues:

 - **difficulty:easy** - issues which should only require a few lines of code, and a test or two.
 - **type:thread** - issues which should be a bit more involved than beginner issues.